zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-an-existing-java-rest-api-service_plain-java-enabler.md

 ### API Security

 REST services onboarded on API ML act as both a client and a server.
-When communicating to API ML Discovery service, they are in a client role.
+When communicating to API ML Discovery service, REST services are in a client role.
 On contrary, when the API ML Gateway is routing requests to a service, the service acts as a server.
 These two roles have different requirements.
-While ZOWE API ML discovery service communicates with its clients in secure https mode and because of that requires a TLS (aka SSL) configuration setup, when in a service is in server role, it is up to the system administrator to decide if the service willcommunicate with its clients securely or not.
+ZOWE API ML discovery service communicates with its clients in secure https mode.
+As such, TLS (aka SSL) configuration setup is required when in a service is in server role.
+In this case, the system administrator decides if the service will communicate with its clients securely or not.

-Client services need to configure several TLS/SSL parameters in order to be able to communicate with API ML discovery service.
+Client services need to configure several TLS/SSL parameters in order to be able to communicate with the API ML Discovery service.
-When an enabler is used to on-board the service, the configuration is provided in `ssl` section/group in the same YAML file used to configure the Eureka paramaters and the service metadata.
+When an enabler is used to onboard the service, the configuration is provided in the `ssl` section/group in the same _YAML_ file that is used to configure the Eureka paramaters and the service metadata.

-For more information about API ML security. please follow this link: [API ML security](#api-mediation-security.md)
+For more information about API ML security see the following link: [API ML security](#api-mediation-security.md)

 The tls/ssl configuration consists of the following parameters: